Use case

 A table ready for review and export

 The output is a table that works well in Excel or another review workflow.
-One row represents one source and the columns describe the specific fields you want to extract.
+One row represents one primary source by default, related attachments can stay with it, and the columns describe the specific fields you want to extract.
 For claims reports, this makes it easier to compare sources side by side without manual copying.

 What to check